 1. Human Values: Courage, Resilience, and Honor

-Noble failures are celebrated to reaffirm and celebrate the core human values of courage, resilience, and honor.
+Societies celebrate noble failures to reaffirm core human values like courage, resilience, and honor.
 These values are the very heart of how we perceive and remember our historical experiences.
 Psychological and deep astrology both propose that these values resonate with cosmic influences, a reflection of personal and collective experience in alignment with universal principles.
 By turning defeats into symbols of enduring strength, societies underscore the importance of these values in the formation of collective identity and character.

 2. Acceptance: Integrating Failure and Growth